SeniorDev009/playground/README.md

 ```sh
 make init start
 ```
-This will build and start the containers
+This will build and start the containers.
+NOTE: ensure that no other cli jobs/processes are running before running this command.

 Run the docker-compose to launch containers